rjust/defects4j/framework/test/README.md

 [README](https://github.com/rjust/defects4j/blob/master/README.md) for
 more details about the defects and requirements).

+1. By default, the system uses the version of Randoop at "path2defects4j"/framework/lib/test_generation/generation/randooop-current.jar.
-1. Optionally, indicate where to find the version of Randoop you wish to test.
+   Optionally, indicate where to find the version of Randoop you wish to test.
     - `export TESTGEN_LIB_DIR="path2directory-containing-randoop-current.jar"`

-    The randoop.jar you wish to test must be named randoop-current.jar.
-    By default, the system runs version 4.0.4 of Randoop, located at "path2defects4j"/framework/lib/test_generation/generation/randooop-current.jar.
-    If you change the default version of randoop-current.jar you must also copy the matching version of replacecall.jar to replacecall-current.jar in the same location as randoop-current.jar.
+   Note that the `.jar` files must be suffixed `-current.jar`.

+   The following commands copy and rename `.jar` files from a local version of Randoop:
+    ```
+    (cd MY_RANDOOP && ./gradlew assemble)
+    (cd $D4J_HOME/framework/lib/test_generation/generation && MY_RANDOOP/scripts/replace-randoop-jars.sh "-current")
+    ```

 2. Run the test generation and coverage analysis:
     - `./randoop_coverage.sh`